giacomo-cgn/ocl_experiments/README.md

 pip install -r requirements.txt
 ```

-Set your PYTHONPATH as the root of the project
+Set your PYTHONPATH as the root of the project (subsitute /home/.../ with your local path)

 ```
-conda env config vars set PYTHONPATH=/home/.../ocl_survey
+conda env config vars set PYTHONPATH=/home/.../ocl_experiments
 ```

 In order to let the scripts know where to fetch and log data, you should also create a **deploy config**, indicating where the results should be stored and the datasets fetched.
 Either add a new one or **change the content of config/deploy/default.yaml**